averagewagon/cEDH-Decklist-Database/_includes/markdown/admin/console.md

 # Database Console
 Welcome to the **Database Console**!
 This page renders similarly to the database, but all changes  made here are hidden until "Publish All Changes" is pressed.
-Because publishing changes to the site is an expensive operation, it has a **cooldown of 6 hours**.
+Because publishing changes to the site is an expensive operation, it has a **cooldown of 1 hour**.

 Each deck on this page has a "Status".
 Decks which are **PUBLISHED** will appear on the site the next time changes are published, user-submitted decks are **SUBMITTED**, and deleted decks are **DELETED**.